 9) Studio Monitors

-For the studio monitors, I’d suggest getting something like the KRK Rokit RP5 G5s.
-You can read more about them in my article here.
+For the studio monitors, I’d suggest getting something like the KRK Rokit RP5 G5s from Amazon, although, in my picture above, I’m using the iLoud Micro Monitors.

 How To Set Your Gear Up